fortio/fortio/README.md

   -P value
         Tcp proxies to run, e.g -P "localport1 dest_host1:dest_port1" -P "[::1]:0
 www.google.com:443" ...
+  -X string
-  -a    Automatically save JSON result with filename based on labels & timestamp -abort-on code
+        HTTP method to use instead of GET/POST depending on payload/content-type -a    Automatically save JSON result with filename based on labels & timestamp -abort-on code
         Http code that if encountered aborts the run. e.g. 503 or -1 for socket errors.